brettschuler/MSSE663-js-assignments/week3/README.md

 ## Acceptance Criteria

-- Your new isntance should output a result to the console for each method.
+- Your new instance should output a result to the console for each method.
 - Your tests should pass 3 scenarios.

 ## Requirements and Caveats

-Use the following guidlines as reminders for your submissions.
+Use the following guidelines as reminders for your submissions.

 - Use ES6 as the primary javascript target.
 - All scripts should be linted before submission.